bouteillerAlan/postier/README.md

 # Postier - A Modern HTTP Client

-Postier is a cross-platform HTTP client built with Tauri, React, and TypeScript, designed to be a lightweight and fast alternative to Postman.
+Postier is a cross-platform HTTP client built with Tauri, React, and TypeScript, designed to be a lightweight and fast alternative to Postman and equivalent.
 It provides a modern, intuitive interface for making HTTP requests and viewing responses.

+I want it fully open-source, and privacy first.

 ## Features

 - **HTTP Request Support**
-  - Supports GET, POST, PUT, DELETE, and PATCH methods
+  - Supports GET, POST, PUT, DELETE, HEAD, OPTIONS and PATCH methods
   - URL input with method selection
-  - Request body editor (JSON)
+  - Request body editor (formats: form-data, raw as text or javascript or JSON or HTML or XML, none)
-  - Headers management (coming soon)
+  - Headers managements
-  - Request history (coming soon)
+  - Request history

 - **Response Handling**
   - Real-time response display
-  - Syntax-highlighted JSON formatting
+  - Response in raw or preview or pretty
+  - If the response is view in "pretty" you have syntax-highlighted in JSON, XML, HTML or Text
   - Response headers viewer
   - HTTP status code display
   - Error handling with clear error messages

 - **User Interface**
   - Modern, clean design using Radix UI
-  - Dark/Light mode support (coming soon)
+  - Dark/Light mode support
   - Loading states with animated spinner
   - Tabbed interface for request/response data
-  - Responsive layout

 ## Tech Stack